SuperStretch Yoga HD

 How to get kids to eat?
 The bright and colourful characters in this game are called Yum Yums, and they’re off to their annual carnival.
 On the way, they learn all about nutrition and food identification, gathering fruits and vegetables and learning how to compost.

-Suitable for: children under seven.
+children under seven.

 (iPad/iPhone, Android, free, but in-app purchases available, developed by Headspace Meditation Ltd)